 Dine with a Disney Character

 Disney fans both young and young at heart will enjoy dining with some of their favorite characters.
-From a chance to have breakfast or lunch with Disney Princesses such as Ariel, Snow White, Belle, Cinderella, and Sleeping Beauty at Ariel’s Grotto in the California Adventure Park to a morning Mickey Mouse and friends dance party breakfast at the Paradise Pier Hotel, there are plenty of options to get up close to classic characters and sate your appetite.
-Disney California Adventure and Disney Hotels
+From a chance to have breakfast in the park with Minnie and friends at Plaza Inn to dinner with Mickey Mouse and Chef Goofy at Goofy's Kitchen in the Disneyland Hotel, there are plenty of options to get up close to classic characters and sate your appetite.
+Disneyland Park and Disney Hotels

 Monte Cristo at Cafe Orleans